moles heading

 word and symbolic equations to show the combustion of methane gas

-A balanced symbolic equation is shown below for this reaction.
-We can see that 1 mole of methane produces 1 mole of carbon dioxide gas.
+A balanced symbolic equation is shown below for this reaction and from this we can see that 1 mole of methane produces 1 mole of carbon dioxide gas.

 methane(g) + oxygen(g) carbon dioxide(g) + hydrogen oxide(g)